kintrix007/blog/nvim-linters/index.md

 important to me because I spend a lot of time writing Markdown.
 I write my blog posts in Markdown too!

-Well of course I could always just exit Neovim, then run `markdownlint
-<filename>` like some sort of an ape-men who had to carve their markdown in the
-wall of a cave, I want to have a better experience than that.
+Well of course I could always just exit Neovim, then run `markdownlint file.md` like some sort of an ape-men who had to carve their markdown in the wall of a cave, I want to have a better experience than that.
 I want the linter messages to show up as diagnostics in my editor just like with LSPs.
 For example, I want it to highlight a line that has an accidental trailing space.

 ## How to Configure the Linter Support